SaucedCODER/djangoEmployeeManagementProject/CONTRIBUTING.md

 ## Issues and Bug Reports

-If you encounter issues or find bugs, please [create an issue](https://github.com/zeus/employee-management-system/issues) with a detailed description of the problem and steps to reproduce it.
+If you encounter issues or find bugs, please [create an issue](https://github.com/SaucedCODER/djangoEmployeeManagementProject/issues) with a detailed description of the problem and steps to reproduce it.

 ## Feature Requests

-If you have ideas for new features, feel free to [open an issue](https://github.com/zeus/employee-management-system/issues) to discuss them.
+If you have ideas for new features, feel free to [open an issue](https://github.com/SaucedCODER/djangoEmployeeManagementProject/issues) to discuss them.
 We welcome your input!

 ## Contact

-If you have questions or need further assistance, you can contact us via [email@example.com](mailto:email@example.com).
+If you have questions or need further assistance, you can contact us via [email@example.com](mailto:zeusorilla007@gmail.com).

-Thank you for contributing to the Employee Management System!
+Thank you for contributing to the Employee Management System! @zeus - happy coding!